 Neurodiversity-Affirming Therapy for Individuals, Couples, and Families

-Understanding your mind can help you better recognize your learning and processing style, your interpersonal patterns, and many types of behaviors.
-In my work with neurodivergent individuals, I take a compassionate, research-based approach to help you understand your mind more deeply, maximize your strengths, and minimize challenges or distressing symptoms.
+Understanding your mind can help you better recognize your learning and processing style, interpersonal patterns, and various behaviors.
+In my work with neurodivergent individuals, I take a compassionate approach to help you understand your mind more deeply, maximize your strengths, and minimize distressing symptoms.

-I pay special attention to the intersection of neurodiversity and mental health concerns such as anxiety, depression, sexual health issues, obsessive thoughts, compulsive behaviors, trauma, substance use, and relationship challenges.
+I pay special attention to the intersection of neurodiversity and mental health concerns such as anxiety, depression, trauma, relationship challenges, sexual health issues, obsessive thoughts, compulsive behaviors, and substance use.

-A neuro-competent approach is also critically important when working with couples and families in which one or more members are neurodivergent.
-I specialize in integrating neuro-competent principles into family and couples treatment so that partners and family members can better connect, understand each other, and accept each other’s differences.
+A neurodiversity-competent approach is also critically important when working with couples and families in which one or more members are neurodivergent.
+I specialize in integrating neurodiversity-affirming principles and psychoeducation into couples and family treatment so that partners and family members can better connect, understand one another, and accept one another’s differences.